By Peter Jeff

 With hope, there is always a place for us —somehow, someday, somewhere—as Tony and Maria sing in West Side Story.

-Their hopeful voices focused on a greater sense of order, a more meaningful sense of purpose amid the inherent discrimination, murder, mayhem and the chaos of gangs.
+Their hopeful voices focused on a greater sense of order, a more meaningful sense of purpose amid the inherent discrimination, the chaos of gangs, murder and mayhem.

 With hope, breaking points become turning points.
 Especially when all seems lost.
 Consider the myth where all the evils of life were allowed to escape from Pandora’s Box and forever haunt humankind.
 All of the blessings in life also escaped from the box.
 Except hope.